MJay1908/MJay1908/README.md

 - 👋 Hi, I’m MRITYUNJAY SINGH (MJay)
 - 👀 I’m interested in Cyber Security/Python
-- 🌱 I’m currently learning Hacking.
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on similar projects
 - 📫 How to reach me?
 Message me on Telegram at @enma1B